jeffbr13/benjeffrey.com/posts/building-benjeffrey.com-with-hakyll.md

 **Requirements:** GHC and [Cabal][], Haskell's package-management system.

-You should install Hakyll through Cabal, so it can pull in its (many) dependencies, then install the default Hakyll script into an empty directory with `hakyll-init`[^cabal-scripts]:
+You should install Hakyll on your system through Cabal, so it can pull in its (many) dependencies, and then install the default Hakyll script into your (empty) website directory with `hakyll-init`[^cabal-scripts]:

 ```bash
 cabal install hakyll